harrySentinel/DSA/README.md

 # 📘 DSA Practice Repository

-This repository contains a collection of **Data Structures and Algorithms (DSA)** problems solved in various categories to build a strong foundational understanding of problem-solving.
+This repository contains a collection of **Data Structures and Algorithms (DSA)** problems solved in various categories to build a strong foundational understanding of problem-solving will be updated soon with more questions.

 ---